Unlocking value with Slack

 - Measure success: Establish success metrics that track progress against business goals and KPIs.

 After creating a value map, validate it with your leadership and key stakeholders.
 Ask validation questions to ensure alignment with overall business strategy and identify areas for improvement.
-The value map can be a powerful tool to understand the existing value that your organisation has realised, track real-time value when implementing improvements and plan a roadmap for improvement.
+The value map can be a powerful tool to understand the existing value your organization has realized, track real-time value when implementing improvements, and plan a roadmap for improvement.

 Usage-based ROI analysis

-One way to quantify the value of Slack is by looking at the hours and money saved through usage data and conservative assumptions.
+One way to quantify the value of Slack is by looking at the hours and dollars saved through usage data and conservative assumptions.
 For example, we use an assumption that an active Slack Connect user saves one hour per month by reducing back-and-forth email time.
-We multiply this by the total number of active users, take a 25% cut of those to account for outliers, and then multiply by a $70,000 USD salary to contextualise into money saved.
-For an organisation with 100 active Slack Connect users, we would conservatively estimate savings of $31,500 USD per year from this feature alone.
+We multiply this by the total number of active users, take a 25% cut of those to account for outliers, and then multiply by a $70,000 salary to contextualize into dollars saved.
+For an organization with 100 active Slack Connect users, we would conservatively estimate a savings of $31,500 per year from this feature alone.

-Apps and workflow actions, reduced meeting time through Slack huddles and clips, search and file sharing efficiency, and the time savings from Slack Connect all contribute to the overall value realised by organisations.
-To understand your organisation’s usage, visit the Slack analytics dashboard.
+Apps and workflow actions, reduced meeting time through Slack huddles and clips, search and file sharing efficiency, and the time savings from Slack Connect all contribute to the overall value realized by organizations.
+To understand your organization’s usage, visit the Slack analytics dashboard.

-By breaking down the calculations for each aspect of Slack usage, organisations can gain a clear understanding of how these time and cost savings are derived.
-Assumptions such as the number of actions considered high-value, the average employee’s annual salary and the percentage of actions that contribute to productivity gains are all taken into account to provide a comprehensive view of the value generated.
-It is important to align on the inputs and logic with stakeholders and decision-makers in order to have meaningful conversations about the value of Slack adoption.
+By breaking down the calculations for each aspect of Slack usage, organizations can gain a clear understanding of how these time and cost savings are derived.
+Assumptions such as the number of actions considered high-value, the average employee’s annual salary, and the percentage of actions that contribute to productivity gains are all taken into account to provide a comprehensive view of the value generated.
+It is important to align on the inputs and logic with stakeholders and decision makers in order to have meaningful conversations about the value of Slack adoption.

-By leveraging the data and insights provided by Slack’s features and functionalities, organisations can maximise their value and drive efficiency in their day-to-day operations.
-With a clear understanding of the time and cost savings generated, businesses can make informed decisions about how to further optimise their usage of Slack and enhance their overall productivity.
+By leveraging the data and insights provided by Slack’s features and functionalities, organizations can maximize their value and drive efficiency in their day-to-day operations.
+With a clear understanding of the time and cost savings generated, businesses can make informed decisions about how to further optimize their usage of Slack and enhance their overall productivity.

 - Create a survey planning document: The first step in the survey process is to create a survey planning document.
 This document serves as an internal reference guide that outlines the survey goals, target end users, messaging templates and the link to the survey.
 By sharing this document with your team, you can ensure alignment and collaboration throughout the survey process.

 - Design your survey: Once you have established your survey goals and target audience, it’s time to design your survey.
-We recommend that you keep the survey concise (up to ten questions) and vary the question types to maintain respondent engagement.
-Build your survey using a platform such as Google Forms or the Slack app Polly.
+We recommend you keep the survey concise (up to 10 questions) and vary the question types to maintain respondent engagement.
+Build your survey using a platform like Google Forms or Slack App Polly.
 Remember to ask questions that provide insight into the goals of your survey.

-- Conduct 1:1 interviews: As responses start coming in, consider conducting one-to-one interviews with selected end users to gain deeper insights into their Slack usage.
+- Conduct 1:1 interviews: As responses start coming in, consider conducting one-on-one interviews with select end users to gain deeper insights into their Slack usage.
 These interviews can provide valuable context and personal stories that enrich the survey data.
-Offer incentives (such as Slack goodies) to encourage participation in these interviews.
+Offer incentives (like Slack swag) to encourage participation in these interviews.

 Document use cases in value stories

-One effective way to showcase the impact of Slack within your organisation is through value stories.
-Key components that a value story highlights are the challenges faced, the solutions implemented using Slack and the tangible results achieved.
+One effective way to showcase the impact of Slack within your organization is through value stories.
+Key components a value story highlights are the challenges faced, the solutions implemented using Slack and the tangible results achieved.
 To create impactful value stories, it’s important to focus on the following:

 - Identify the business impetus for change, such as the need to scale for growth, tackle planned or unforeseen changes, execute mergers and acquisitions, or implement desired technology changes.